-The 2.7% growth in income for the year to £52.3m was as a result of growth in tuition fees and residences, catering and conferences income.
-As a teaching intensive University, 76% of our income is generated through tuition fees.
-Income from HEFCE, the funding council, was stable, as all our students are on the new funding regime.
-Other income sources are, primarily, residences, catering and conferences.
+The 0.42% growth in income for the year to £52.5m was primarily as a result of growth in research and development income.
+As a teaching intensive University, 74% of our income is generated through tuition fees.
+Income from the Office for Students (OfS) (formerly HEFCE), was stable, as all our students are on the new funding regime.
+Other income sources include residences, catering and conferences.